Hayden Pedigo: 2012-2015: Early albums

+2018-2021: Further releases

-In 2018, the 23-year-old guitarist released Greetings From Amarillo under the Los Angeles-based Driftless Recordings.
-The album, said Pedigo, was “a tribute to the landscape of Amarillo, Texas, and the different spaces I've discovered here.”
-At the time, National Public Radio’s All Songs Considered said of the album’s title track: “'Greetings From Amarillo' blooms like a field of Texas bluebonnets swaying on the side of the highway.
-Over four minutes, the delicate and lilting melody dips in and out of major and minor keys, swirling sand into a dancing dust devil.”
+In 2018, Pedigo released Greetings From Amarillo under the Los Angeles-based label, Driftless Recordings.
+The album, said Pedigo, was “a tribute to the landscape of Amarillo, Texas, and the different spaces I've discovered here".
+At the time, NPR, on their All Songs Considered podcast said of the album’s title track: “Greetings From Amarillo blooms like a field of Texas bluebonnets swaying on the side of the highway.
+Over four minutes, the delicate and lilting melody dips in and out of major and minor keys, swirling sand into a dancing dust devil".

-A year later Pedigo released an LP, Valley of the Sun, also from Driftless Recordings.
+The following year, Pedigo released an LP, Valley of the Sun, on Driftless Recordings.
 The album release coincided with Pedigo’s (ultimately fruitless) run for a seat on the Amarillo City Council.

+2021-2025: Mexican Summer: The Motor Trilogy

-In the spring of 2021, Hayden Pedigo announced that he had signed a three-album contract with the Brooklyn-based independent record label Mexican Summer, which T: The New York Times Style Magazine has described as “a bastion for experimental pop, not to mention a model for successful music publishing in the 21st century".
+In the spring of 2021, Pedigo announced that he had signed a three-album contract with the Brooklyn-based independent record label Mexican Summer.
+Pedigo would go on to refer to the three albums released via Mexican summer as The Motor Trilogy.
+The Motor Trilogy consists of: Letting Go, released on September 24, 2021, The Happiest Times I Ever Ignored, released on June 30, 2023, and I'll Be Waving as You Drive Away, released on June 6, 2025.

+Between June and December 2025, Pedigo performed 61 shows as part of his tour across Europe and North America.

+2025-present: Collaboration with Chat Pile & Sub Pop

+On October 31, 2025, Pedigo released a collaborative album with Oklahoma City-based noise rock band Chat Pile titled In the Earth Again.

+In February 2026, Pedigo signed to Seattle-based record label, Sub Pop, and announced that he was working on a new album.